onionshare/onionshare/docs/source/advanced.rst

 When opening OnionShare, your saved tabs from the prior session will start opened.
 Each service then can be started manually, and will be available on the same OnionShare address and be protected by the same private key.

-If you save a tab, a copy of its onion service secret key is stored on your computer with your OnionShare settings.
+If you save a tab, a copy of its onion service secret key is stored on your computer.

 .. _turn_off_private_key: